Rolando Pablos

 Rolando Burgoa Pablos (born September 26, 1967) is an American executive, attorney, and Republican politician from the U.S. state of Texas.
-He was sworn in as Secretary of State of Texas on January 5, 2017.
+He was sworn in as the 111th Secretary of State of Texas on January 5, 2017.
 On December 6, 2018, Pablos announced his resignation as Secretary of State effective December 15.

-Background
+In August 2024, Pablos announced his intention to run for Mayor of San Antonio and officially filed for a place on the May 3, 2025 ballot on January 29, 2025.
+During the May 3, 2025 general election, Pablos would advance to the June 7, 2025 runoff.
+He lost that election to Gina Ortiz Jones.

+Early life and education

 Born in Sonora, Mexico, Pablos grew up in Ciudad Juárez, Chihuahua, and El Paso, Texas.
 He graduated from Cathedral High School in El Paso.

-Education

-In 1992, he graduated from St. Mary's University in San Antonio, Texas, with a bachelor's degree in biology.
+In 1992, Pablos graduated from St. Mary's University in San Antonio, Texas, with a bachelor's degree in biology.
 He then earned a Master of Business Administration from the University of Texas at San Antonio, a master's in Hospitality Management from the Hilton College of Hotel and Restaurant Management at the University of Houston, and in 1998 a Juris Doctor from St. Mary's University School of Law.

 Pablos was described as the "driving force" behind the creation of the San Antonio campus of Hilton College, at which he formerly served as adjunct lecturer of hospitality law.